ginasixt/Multilayer-Perceptron/README.md

 ## How the training works
 The model is further optimized in each epoch cycle (i.e., a complete iteration over the training data set).
 The goal is to change the model parameters (weights and biases) so that the prediction comes closer and closer to the actual label.

-The process is divided into five technical steps:

-Through this process, the model learns to adjust the influence of each input feature (e.g. BMI, age, smoking) to improve prediction.

----
-## Training Progress over Epochs
-During training, the model goes through multiple epochs, full passes over the training data.
-In each iteration:
-- The model performs a forward pass, makes predictions, and calculates the loss
-- Then it performs backpropagation, updating weights to minimize the loss The log below shows how the binary cross-entropy loss decreased over 1000 training iterations, indicating that the model is learning to better distinguish between diabetic and non-diabetic cases:
+The log below shows how the binary cross-entropy loss decreased over 1000 training iterations, indicating that the model is learning to better distinguish between diabetic and non-diabetic cases: